 AFG maintains comprehensive property catastrophe reinsurance coverage for its property and casualty insurance operations, including a \$20 million per occurrence net retention, for losses up to \$125 million in the vast majority of circumstances.
 In certain unlikely events, AFG's ultimate loss under this coverage could be as high as \$39 million for a single occurrence.
 AFG further maintains supplemental fully collateralized reinsurance coverage up to 94% of \$325 million for catastrophe losses in excess of \$125 million of traditional catastrophe reinsurance through a catastrophe bond.

-Catastrophe losses of \$9 million in the first three months of 2022 resulted primarily from winter storms in multiple regions of the United States.
-Catastrophe losses of \$20 million in the first three months of 2021 resulted primarily from winter storms in Texas.
+Catastrophe losses of \$22 million in the second quarter of 2022 and \$10 million in the second quarter of 2021 resulted primarily from storms in multiple regions of the United States.

 Commissions and Other Underwriting Expenses